 Tracey has many years’ experience in marketing for national organisations.
 Yes, that is her real name and not one she made up in case she gets discovered singing on a bus and becomes a star.
 Should you need to locate Tracey on the weekend, try the local TK Maxx, it’s a problem, we’re working on it.

-Anna holds a Masters in Sexual Health Education and is our go-to woman for all questions in relations to sexual health, sexuality, gender and relationship issues.
+Anna holds a Masters in Sexuality Studies and is our go-to woman for all questions in relations to sexual health, sexuality, gender and relationship issues.
 She has no filter so warn your Granny if she ever comes round.

 Dave is not a girl per se, but he does a mean pirouette and is occasionally known to wear a kimono around the office so we let him hang around.
 He and his team designed & built this here awesome website, so look him up at www.vitaminstudio.ie